ankit0509-tech/DistilledQATask/README.md

 **CI/CD**
-The CI-CD pipeline is configured in the .yml file under workflows folder.
+The CI-CD pipeline is configured in the CICD.yml file.

 Running the Project-
 1.Clone the repository